NCCLabMPI/Comp_Neuro_Workshop/materials.md

 The tutorials will run in Python and MATLAB.
 The following software will be needed.

 ### Python:
-- An updated version of Python (Python > 3.0).
+The tutorials requires an updated version of Python (Python > 3.0).
 If you don’t have Python already installed on your PC, we recommend installing Anaconda: [Download Anaconda](https://www.anaconda.com/).
 Using Anaconda, you can create a specific environment for the workshop.
 Further, common packages can be loaded via the integrated package manager.
 Alternatively, all packages can also be installed using pip.

 - Installable via Anaconda:
   - Jupyter Notebook: [Documentation here](https://jupyter.org/).

--Installable via Anaconda package manager:
+- Installable via Anaconda package manager:
   - Networkx: [Documentation here](https://networkx.org/documentation/stable/install.html).
   - Numba: [Documentation here](https://numba.readthedocs.io/en/stable/user/installing.html).
   - PyTorch: [Documentation here](https://pytorch.org/)